 Lorna Boschman

-Born in Carrot River, Saskatchewan, Lorna Boschman has been a documentary and media artist for over twenty years.
-In March 2011, she will be a guest of Panorama of Quebec and Canadian Video, 29 FIFI Festival International Du Film Sur L’Art, in Montréal.
-Curated by Nicole Gingras, the program will present two retrospective evenings of media works directed by Lorna Boschman.
-Previously, her work has screened at international festivals and venues, including the Museum of Modern Art in New York.
-Two of her experimental documentaries are part of the collection at the National Gallery of Canada, and her videos have won numerous awards including the Kathleen Shannon and two Golden Sheaf Awards at the Yorkton Short Film and Video Festival.
-For almost a decade, Boschman worked at Video In Studios (now VIVO), an artist-run media arts centre in Vancouver as an administrator and instructor.
+Born in Carrot River, Saskatchewan, Lorna Boschman has been a documentary and media artist since the 1980s.
+She was awarded the 2016 Vancouver Mayor’s Arts Award in Film & New Media.
+In March 2011, she was a guest of Panorama of Quebec and Canadian Video, 29 FIFI Festival International Du Film Sur L’Art, in Montréal.
+Curated by Nicole Gingras, the program presented two retrospective evenings of media works directed by Lorna Boschman.
+Her productions have won two Golden Sheaf Awards at the Yorkton Short Film & Video Festival.

 Artist Code: 098